 - 5% is possible if and only if the seller is willing to hold another 5% on “full standby.”
-Full Standby means that you are not supposed to make payments to the seller for as long as you have the SBA loan.
+Full Standby means that you are not supposed to make payments to the seller for 24 months.

 - 10% is required from you if the seller is unwilling to hold a second mortgage on full standby or if you are starting a new business, BUT the SBA is flexible (within reason) with regard to where you come up with your down payment and the following are all possible: